 The market has been in a free fall this week.
 While I watch CNBC and Bloomberg on alternating days in the office, at home we watch the local news in the mornings.
 It is typically filled with weather, traffic, reports on happenings in the Richmond area, and some "feel good" stories.
 When the drop in the stock markets makes it into the local news reports I know emotions are starting to run high.
 The rapidly increasing number of direct messages on Facebook are also a good indication.

 First off, I'm not a medical expert.
 I do have contacts who are in the medical and biotech fields who have given me some valuable insights on the Coronavirus.
 The spike in cases we are seeing is typical and expected.
 Their viewpoint is we could see this continue through late March or early April at which point we should see a fall-off in the number of cases.
-This is a seasonal virus.
+This is likely a seasonal virus.
 The real concern will be what happens next winter if a vaccine has not been found to eradicate the virus as it lays dormant around the world.
 Based on what we've seen with SARS, MERS, and other similar viruses, my money would be on the medical experts coming together and figuring this one out.
+They just need a little time.

 Regardless of the cause of the drop, investors also need a little perspective on the drop in the market.
 As humans we think in terms of dollars (or points on the Dow), not in percents.
 We also tend to believe any number we saw in our investment portfolios is ours so thus any drop in that number is a loss.
 So if somebody logged in on February 18 to their 401k and saw a value of $500,000 and today see $460,000 they believe they lost $40,000.
 Most of us forget that back in October that same account may have been worth $415,000 and a year ago it was probably $368,000.
 Rather than celebrating the fact they are far ahead of where they were 5-12 months ago, we are humans and FEEL the loss.
 This can create emotions that often cause us to make less than rational decisions.